6estates/idp-tutorial/README.md

 Now you shall see that the dashboard looks like the image above and you can start a trial by simply uploading a file.

+This [Youtube Video](https://www.youtube.com/watch?v=h4EGkOXiCBA) is an introduction to this demo project.

 ### 4 Build & Deployment by Docker
 #### 4.1 Deployment from Dockerhub image
 ```